 President and Chief Executive Officer

-Corinne Hammons is the Chief Executive Officer of Little Flower Children and Family Services of New York and St. John’s Residence for Boys, an affiliate of Little Flower.
+Corinne Hammons is the President and Chief Executive Officer of Little Flower Children and Family Services of New York and St. John’s Residence for Boys, an affiliate of Little Flower.
 She is responsible for the implementation of the vision and mission, financial sustainability, and effectiveness of Little Flower’s services for children, families, and developmentally disabled adults in New York City and on Long Island.
 She also serves as the CEO of St. John’s Residence for Boys in Queens, which affiliated with Little Flower in 2018.

 Corinne has a longstanding interest in strategic design and implementation of effective programs to help individuals and families reach their full potential while ensuring the long-term success and growth of the organization.
 She has deep expertise in strategic thinking and risk management.
 She is also particularly interested in designing career pathways for emerging leaders in our field and serves as a mentor both formally and informally.

 Corinne holds an AB in Economics from Harvard University and a Master’s degree in Public Administration from the Wagner School of Public Service at New York University.
-She is graduate of the Energeia Partnership, a regional stewardship program on Long Island, and was a recipient of Long Island Business News 40 Under 40 in Business award, the 2019 Notable Women in Human Services Hall of Fame award, and named one of City & State’s 2020 Responsible 100.
+She is a graduate of the Energeia Partnership, a regional stewardship program on Long Island, and was a recipient of Long Island Business News 40 Under 40 in Business award, the 2019 Notable Women in Human Services Hall of Fame award, and named one of City & State’s 2020 Responsible 100.